Brainspotting in Walnut Creek & Online in California

 Is Brainspotting the right therapy for me?

-Jennifer Twardowski, MA, AMFT is a holistic psychotherapist serving Walnut Creek, Lafayette, Pleasant Hill, Orinda, Alamo, Danville, Concord, Martinez, and surrounding areas of the San Francisco East Bay.
-She specializes in working with self esteem, trauma, codependency, anxiety, depression and highly sensitive persons.
+Jennifer Twardowski, MFT is a holistic psychotherapist and Certified Brainspotting Practitioner.
+Jennifer provides psychotherapy and Brainspotting online to residents of California.
+Jennifer has an office in Walnut Creek and serves the areas of Walnut Creek, Lafayette, Pleasant Hill, Orinda, Alamo, Danville, Concord, Martinez, and the surrounding areas of the San Francisco East Bay.
 Click here to learn more about her and her practice.